LeoBernasconi/automationChallenge_restAssured/README.md

 ## Introduction
-TBC
+The project is dividied into 2 layers:
+1. Endpoints: Contain a class Endpoints with the 3 endpoints to be used during the testing.
+2. Tests: Contain a testNG test to iterate through a list of articles id **Initially, the approach was to create four different testNG test (one for each article id provided) and call the method testMain sending each article id.
+However, the approach of having one single test iterating based on the number of items in an array of articles id make the test more flexible, since n number of articles ids may be added and to further modification should be done on the code.
+Just by adding articles id, the code will be executed.**

 ## Installation

-1. TBC
+1. Verify that Java is installed in your computer, by opening the console/terminal and type "java --version".
+2. If not, install Java: https://www.java.com/en/download/help/download_options.html.
+3. Download or clone the repository.

 ## Usage

 How to execute the tests?
-* From command line
-  - Download the file "apiTesting.jar" to a directory.
-  - Open the console and go to the selected directory.
-  - Type "java -jar apiTesting.jar" and press ENTER.
 * FromIDE (Example with Eclipse)
-  - Download or clone the repository.
   - Open Eclipse (or the IDE of your preference).
   - Right click on src.test/testAPI.java
   - Click on "Run as"/ TestNG test.